mle86/php-request-authentication/doc/Class_MethodStack.md

 This class itself implements the [AuthenticationMethod] interface, so it can be used in place of single instances everywhere.

+Instances can be used for authentication: the `authenticate()` call will always be delegated to the _first instance_ in the stack.

 [Exceptions]: Exceptions.md
 [KeyRepository]: Class_KeyRepository.md
 [AuthenticationMethod]: Class_AuthenticationMethod.md